 - Use only Compressed Gas Association (CGA) standard combinations of valves and fittings.
 Do not use regulator adaptors.

 - Do not build or modify gas regulators.

 - Remove all manifolds and regulators, secure the valve cap, and chain or strap the cylinder to a cylinder cart before moving.
 Only transport gas cylinders that are capped and secured to a cylinder cart.

 - Requires prior approval and strict record keeping and security measures for receipt, use, storage and disposal.
 Please refer to the Controlled Substances Program site for more information.

 The Boston Fire Department requires the National Fire Protection Association (NFPA) 704 Diamond be posted on all laboratory doors.
 The laboratory must inform EHS when the laboratory acquires new chemicals or gases so the door sign can be updated.

 8.8 Personal Protective Equipment (PPE)

 There are many different types of PPE.
 The type of hazard, the design of available engineering controls, and the route of exposure should all be considered when determining what constitutes appropriate PPE.

 At a minimum, in accordance with BU’s Personal Protection Equipment in Laboratories Policy, the following PPE is required: long pants or full length skirts, long sleeves, closed toe shoes, long sleeve lab coat, gloves, and eye protection.
 The type of lab coat, gloves, and eye protection used should be matched to the hazard.

-The Laboratory Supervisor or PI is responsible for selecting, in collaboration with EHS, and providing the appropriate PPE for the laboratory.
+The PI, Research Core Director, Instructor/Lecturer is responsible for selecting, in collaboration with EHS, and providing the appropriate PPE for the laboratory.